March 1-18, 2018 - We were At LaMama

 This was an international collaboration with Cei de Facto, Switzerland; Bilingual Acting Workshop & Fondation des Etats-Unis.
 Funding for Paris provided by: The Rockefeller Bros.
 Fund; Henning and Julia Hoesch; The Prospect Hill Foundation, Craig Richardson and Sarah Beinecke Richardson; and TTC's Producing Partners, that is, You.
 With the hope that we might bring this important play home from Paris.

-Below is our entire Archive of the show,
+Extended Archive of the show,

 our speakers, artist, critics and supporters.